isaaacme/isaaac.me/pages/about.md

   key: about
   order: 1
 ---

-hi, isaac here. i am a graphic designer who has been at it for about a decade. i am a self-taught developer and an avid fan of the no-code thing. at this point my focus is to do meaningful work for myself
+hi, isaac here. i am a graphic designer who has been at it for about a decade. i am a self-taught developer and an avid fan of the no-code thing. at this point my focus is to do meaningful work for myself and work with good people.